r4ds/bookclub-setup/README.md

 15. When you work on a book club or other project, use `usethis::create_from_github()` to set up a new RStudio project.
 For example, `usethis::create_from_github("r4ds/bookclub-setup")` creates an RStudio project for this repository.

-We recommend using the [{usethis} pull request helpers](https://usethis.r-lib.org/articles/pr-functions.html) for all work on R4DS repositories.
+We recommend using the [{usethis} pull request helpers](https://usethis.r-lib.org/articles/pr-functions.html) for all work on DSLC repositories.
 Please reach out for help if you have any questions!